 Grantees are responsible for publicly announcing housing rehabilitation programs, including funding availability and that the power of eminent domain will not be used under the program.
-The grantee should also develop and publicize its rating and ranking criteria for beneficiary selection.
-It is up to the unit of local government to determine what their community's priorities will be based on their community's needs, which should then result in the establishment of the rating and ranking criteria and the points that will be associated with each.
-(A sample rating and ranking criteria is provided as Attachment 2 to this chapter.)
+The grantee provided as Attachment 2 to this chapter.)
 Grantees should make such announcements by placing an advertisement in a newspaper or periodical of general circulation for their citizens and by undertaking additional actions to reach LMI persons (e.g., distribution at a grocery store, church, etc.).

-Attachment 10-2:

-Sample Rating and Ranking
+Attachment 10-2: Sample Rating and Ranking

-Advertisement and Criteria for
+Advertisement and Criteria for Voluntary Programs

-Voluntary Programs